billettg/npmhome/README.md

 ## Features

 - NEW - Mobile support
+- NEW - Hotkey support
 - Automatically populated dashboard
 - No authentication required other than initially setting up the config.json as this happens automatically using the API with bearer tokens
-- Clean and simple interface
+- Clean and simple interface which has now been streamlined
 - Dark and light theme

 ## Instructions